cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-CNES-SSC CERES IVV & QUALIFICATION-EN.md

 ---
-customer: CNES
+customer : "CNES"
-customer_long: Centre National d'Etudes Spatiales
+customer_long : "Centre National d'Etudes Spatiales"
-prime_contractor:
+prime_contractor : ""
-image: Project-CNES-SSC CERES IVV & QUALIFICATION-EN pict 1.png
+image : "Project-CNES-SSC CERES IVV & QUALIFICATION-EN pict 1.png"
-size: small
-name: SSC CERES IVV & Qualification
-title: SSC IVV, support in Technical and Operational Qualification and LEOP of CERES mission
-domains: Control Center, Flight Dynamics
-department: SPACE
-program: CERES
-domains: Control Center, Flight Dynamics
+size : "small"
-summary: "Engineering assistance and support for carrying out the **integration and system qualification** of the components of the **CERES Satellite Control Ground Segments** implementing the **ISIS Product Line**.
-First missionization and integration of the ISIS LdP.
+name : "SSC CERES IVV & Qualification" title : "SSC IVV, support in Technical and Operational Qualification and LEOP of CERES mission" domains : "Control Center, Flight Dynamics" department : "SPACE" program : "CERES" summary : "Assistance to engineering and support for the realization of  Integration and System Qualification  of the components of the  Segments Control of the Ceres  Satellites  the  Line of Isis products.
+First missionary and integration of the ISIS LDP.
 Defense context: strong security constraints"
 ---

 > __Customer__\: Centre National d'Etudes Spatiales (CNES)